antoniojbt/project_quickstart/README.rst

 After setting up a project, edit the INI and rst files so that variables that get repeated (such as project name, author, date, etc.) are automatically passed to the various files that need them (setup.py, Dockerfile, manuscript_template, etc.).
 These will get substituted when running python setup.py or rendering rst documents for instance.

-Different renderers can give slightly different results (e.g. GitHub, RTD, Sphinx, rst2pdf, etc.)
+Different renderers can give slightly different results (e.g. GitHub, RTD, Sphinx_, rst2pdf, etc.)

 rst2pdf can substitute rst variables but pandoc doesn't seem to do it properly.